kai-ion/django_toList/readme.md

 ```

 This structure organizes the code into a modular format, with separate components for templates, views, models, and the core project settings.
 Images used for UI display are located in the `img/` folder for easy reference.
 The virtual environment (`venv/`) ensures package management is isolated for this project.

+## How to write your own todo list django app

 ### Step 1: Project Setup